bormaxi8080/bormaxi8080/README.md

 - Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger, Selenium, mutli threading, multi processssing, sharding, etc.

-- Perl, Bash, and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping and data enrichment
+- Perl, Bash, and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment

-- Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtual Machines (VirtualBox, Vagrant, VMWare), AWS, Docker - at the level of normal DevOps
+- Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtual Machines (VirtualBox, Vagrant, VMWare), AWS, Docker - at the level of normal, advanced in places, DevOps.
+I have the talent to install and configure any software so that it works on any systems and configurations

 - Java, C++, .NET - at the level of “I can, but without fanaticism”